theVDude/BlaseballCompact/index.md

 ## Recent Updates

-* Fix for homepage game widget

-* Displays play counter

 * NOW INCLUDES SHARK ATTACKS (The graphic for the shark attacks should display as of v 0.0.13)

 * Small light mode fixes (v0.0.14)

 * Party Time Icons a bit happier (v0.0.16)

+* Removed duplicated text for runs/calculations (v0.0.17)

 ## Comparisons